kevingstewart/acme-aio-lab/README.md

 - The DNS server listens on 10.10.0.53.
 - The Pebble ACME server listens on 10.10.20.100.
 - The Smallstep ACME server listens on 10.10.20.101.
-- The Netshoot utility container listens on 10.10.10.5 and utilizes the Certbot ACME client.
+- The Netshoot utility container (named "utility") listens on 10.10.10.5 and utilizes the acme.sh ACME client.
-- The NGINX server listens on 10.10.10.10, has an interface into the container "bridge" network to expose its 443 TLS port (8443 on the outside), utilizes the Certbot ACME client, and has a super-simple HTTPS listener configuration that returns "Hello World!".
+- The NGINX server listens on 10.10.10.10, has an interface into the container "bridge" network to expose its 443 TLS port (8443 on the outside), utilizes the acme.sh ACME client, and has a super-simple HTTPS listener configuration that returns "Hello World!".
 - The DNS server enables recursion, and maintains two zones and subsequent zone entries:
   - f5labs.local
     ```